Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: Results

-The $V\!=\!512$ regime with 200{,}000 cells exhibits a clear scaling relationship.
-Using the full set of 21 runs (which includes some 30k-step runs), the fitted exponent is $\alpha = 0.234$ with $R^2 = 0.823$.
-Restricting to the 18 canonical runs (6 sizes $\times$ 3 seeds, all trained for 60{,}000 steps with identical hyperparameters) yields a tighter fit: $\alpha = 0.266$ with $R^2 = 0.858$.
-In the canonical fit, each tenfold increase in parameter count reduces the excess loss $(L - c)$ by a factor of approximately $10^{0.266} \approx 1.84$.
-The $R^2$ of 0.86 confirms a strong fit, though it is lower than the $R^2 > 0.95$ typically reported for language model scaling \citep{kaplan2020scaling}, likely because our model size range is more limited and our MSE metric introduces more noise than cross-entropy.
+The standardized $V\!=\!512$ regime with 200{,}000 cells exhibits a clear scaling relationship.
+On validation data, the fitted exponent is $\alpha = 0.266$ with $R^2 = 0.858$.
+On held-out test data, the fit is nearly identical ($\alpha = 0.268$, $R^2 = 0.859$), showing that the trend is not merely an artifact of selecting checkpoints by validation performance.
+In the standardized fit, each tenfold increase in parameter count reduces the excess loss $(L-c)$ by a factor of approximately $10^{0.266} \approx 1.84$.
+The irreducible floor is also stable across splits: $c \approx 1.44$ on validation and $c \approx 1.46$ on test.

-The irreducible floor $c \approx 1.44$ is consistent across both fit variants.
-It suggests that even an infinitely large model trained on this dataset and preprocessing pipeline would achieve a validation MSE no lower than approximately 1.44.
-Under a Gaussian noise assumption, this floor corresponds to approximately 2.30 bits of entropy per masked gene position (Section~\ref{sec:entropy}).
-The floor encompasses several sources of irreducible error: biological stochasticity (intrinsic gene expression noise), technical measurement noise from the sequencing process, information lost during HVG selection (the remaining 512 genes cannot capture all co-expression patterns in the transcriptome), and the inherent information-theoretic limit of the reconstruction task under the chosen masking strategy.

 The observation that L-size models ($\sim$101M parameters) do not improve over M-size models ($\sim$19M parameters) is consistent with the fitted curve, which has largely flattened by $P \approx 10^7$.
-This provides practical guidance: for this dataset and task, models beyond $\sim$20M parameters offer diminishing returns.
+This provides practical guidance: for this dataset and task, models beyond the tens-of-millions scale offer diminishing returns.